Photographers On Safari

 Saraquipi

 Saraquipi is an area of gentle slopes and lush green vegetation.
 Here you will have the opportunity to photograph from the hotel’s extensive grounds, but most of your time will be taken up photographing from the privately owned, more productive private feeding sites that have been set up specifically for either bird or frog photography.
 Each one has something quite different to offer.
 Some birds will be the same, but some will be quite unique to that site.
 These are the places where some of your very best top-quality photographs of birds and frogs will be taken.
 Our guide will also take us to places where he will find subjects such as beetles, insects, snakes and the like for us to practice our macro photography on.
 An “after dark session” will also be included.
-It is at Saraquipi that we will definitely be able to photograph the beautiful Collared Anacari –the most striking of the three Toucan species we will find during our tour.
+It is at Saraquipi that we are most likely to be able to photograph the beautiful Collared Anacari –the most striking of the three Toucan species we will find during our tour.

 Arenal